nanees15/SWE/README.md

 * Description / Action:
     * The driver/rider shall be able to cancel the ride
-    * customer support shall be able to cancel ride in case the app is not responding to driver or rider.

 * Requirements / Inputs:
-    * trip info
+    * trip information
-    * specify the reason why he/she want to cancel the ride from checkbox and if he/she chose "other", then he/she can write in text field.
+    * the reason why driver/rider wants to cancel the ride
-    * support can cancle ride if app is not responding.

 * Source:
-    * The Source can be DRIVER/rider/customer support
+    * system and driver/rider

 * Pre-Condition:
-    * Rider must click on Book a ride, be matched with a driver and the ride start.
+    * Rider must have Booked a ride, be matched with a driver and the ride started.
     * Checking the number of cancels the driver/rider made through the day.
     If it exceeds the maximum allowed number of cancels per day, the driver/rider should be informed that if he/she cancels the drive, he/she will pay a fine.